adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

 Of course coordination and switching and reversal costs aren't actually zero in the real world, so in order to deal with them we make these adjustments:

-- Increasing the amount of time between bid periods, which is equivalent to the persistent update rhythm.
+- Increasing the amount of time between bid periods, which is equivalent to the persistent periodic update schedule.
 - Using stabilization periods.
 - Having a total constitution that defines rights and the finer rules of property ownership and division.
 This is equivalent to locking down the entire universe with one coordination function that simply allows the definition of sub-functions, which are just sub-constitutions.